Years 10 and 11

-The Core GCSEs prepare our students for life beyond Eaton Square Mayfair.
+All pupils at Eaton Square Senior will take our core GCSEs to prepare our pupils for life beyond school.
 They develop and secure the fundamental skills essential for future work and study.
-The range of option subjects allow students to develop their own interests and are the first step in them designing the shape of their own education.
+The range of option subjects allow pupils to develop their own interests and are the first step in them designing the shape of their own education.

 Beyond the classroom

 At GCSE level more than ever, we expect our pupils to begin to take responsibility not only for their own learning, but also for their own growth and personal development.
 The school will provide many opportunities for pupils to develop their current interests and skills as well as developing new ones.
 Pupils are encouraged to take positions of responsibility and we aim to use London’s rich cultural heritage to ensure that pupils are exposed to as much of what our city has to offer as possible.